cens/ohmagePhone/README.md

 1. Make sure the Android SDK dependencies are installed on your system.
 2. Download/clone the ohmagePhone repository form github.
-3. Edit any of the config information in `ant.properties` such as the server, or campaign mode.
+3. Edit any of the config information in `res/values/config.xml` such as the server, or campaign mode.
 4. Go to the ohmagePhone directory and run `/path/to/android-sdk/tools/android update project --path .`
 5. Run the project in eclipse or build the project from the command line using `ant debug`.
 Alternatively you can use `ant release` if you want to sign it with a release key.